lechebs/cudock/README.md

 If you omit the command, you will have the executable in `build/src` folder.

 ## TODO
+ - custom software swizzling in global memory
+ - evaluate __ldg on global memory
- - channel packing (both texture and global)
+ - channel packing (e.g. two float4 textures and global "float8")
+ - software interpolation on global memory
  - half precision (possibly with tensor cores reduction?)

- - software interpolation on global memory (morton order?)
+ - precompute interaction for all atom types
+ - sort atoms based on morton order to increase spatial locality within a warp (maybe more relevant for bigger ligands)
  - introduce divergence to conditionally fetch based on the atom type consider sorting atoms by type to reduce divergence
+ - predicated execution may cause texture fetches even when guarded by conditionals, so perhaps the only way is to group same atom types in the same warp, sorting around stuff will then be needed